Generating function for projected entangled-pair states: Abstract

 \section{Abstract}

-Diagrammatic summation is a common bottleneck in modern applications of projected entangled-pair states (PEPS), especially in computing low-energy excitations of a two dimensional quantum many-body system.
-To solve this problem, here we extend the generating function approach for tensor network diagrammatic summation, previously proposed in the context of matrix product states.
-With the excited state expressed as a one-particle excitation, we show that relevant objects in determining the variational parameters, i.e. effective hamiltonian and norm matrices in the variational parameter space can be easily computed in the generating function formalism, which can further be used in evaluating the dynamical structure factor.
-Our benchmark results for the spin-$1/2$ transverse field Ising model and Heisenberg model on the square lattice provide a desirable accuracy, showing good agreement with known results.
-Then we study the spin-$1/2$ $J_1-J_2$ model on the same lattice and investigate the dynamical properties of the putative gapless spin liquid phase.
+Diagrammatic summation is a common bottleneck in modern applications of projected entangled-pair states, especially in computing low-energy excitations of a two-dimensional quantum many-body system.
+To solve this problem, here we extend the generating function approach for tensor network diagrammatic summation, a scheme previously proposed in the context of matrix product states.
+Taking the form of a one-particle excitation, we show that the excited state can be computed efficiently in the generating function formalism, which can further be used in evaluating the dynamical structure factor of the system.
+Our benchmark results for the spin-$1/2$ transverse-field Ising model and Heisenberg model on the square lattice provide a desirable accuracy, showing good agreement with known results.
+We then study the spin-$1/2$ $J_1$-$J_2$ model on the same lattice and investigate the dynamical properties of the putative gapless spin liquid phase.
 We conclude with a discussion on generalizations to multi-particle excitations.